bionic-gpt/bionic-gpt/website/content/blog/llm-hardware/index.md

 Here we try our best to breakdown the possible hardware options and requirements for running *LLM's in a production scenario*.

-We do this by estimating the **tokens per second** and LLM will need to produce to work for 1000 registered users.
+We do this by estimating the **tokens per second** the LLM will need to produce to work for 1000 registered users.
 Then we try to match that with hardware.

 ## Tokens Per Second (t/s)